devopsacademyau/2020-feb-project1-group2/README.md

 ## Run instructions

+Firstly, please ensure you in the terraform dir

+`cd terraform`

-Firstly, you must initialize the AWS Component, that is to pass your credentials to terraform.
+Then you must initialize the AWS Component, that is to pass your credentials to terraform.
 To do this type.

 `make _awsinit`